-Caregivers are informed of unproductive behaviours through an Administration letter that is sent home with the student and or via a phone call.
-We request that you acknowledge the receipt of this letter by signing and returning it.
+Caregivers are informed of unproductive behaviours through an Administration letter that is sent home with the student and/or via a phone call.
+We request that you acknowledge the receipt of this letter by signing and returning it the following day.
 There is also the opportunity to discuss this with staff, which is detailed on the letter.